Lenyn Sosa Preview, Player Props: White Sox vs. Orioles

 Orioles Pitching Rankings

-- The 9.1 strikeouts per nine innings compiled by the Orioles pitching staff ranks eighth in the league.
+- The pitching staff for the Orioles has a collective 9.1 K/9, the eighth-best in MLB.

-- The Orioles have the 11th-ranked team ERA across all league pitching staffs (4.03).
+- The Orioles have the 10th-ranked team ERA across all MLB pitching staffs (4.00).

-- Orioles pitchers combine to surrender 144 home runs (1.1 per game), the 10th-fewest in baseball.
+- Orioles pitchers combine to allow the eighth-fewest home runs in baseball (144 total, 1.1 per game).

-- The right-hander's most recent time out came on Tuesday against the Toronto Blue Jays, when he tossed six innings, surrendering three earned runs while allowing eight hits.
+- His most recent time out was on Wednesday against the Toronto Blue Jays, when the right-hander threw six scoreless innings while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.